FermiDirak/Formulate/README.md

 npm install -S formulate
 ```

+## Features

+- type-sound for both Typescript and Flow
+- first class hooks api
+- no magic
+- ui agnostic

 ## Comparison to React-Formik

 React Formulate is differentiated from react-formik in that it was designed from the ground up for react-hooks and type soundness.
 There are no render props and no DSL `Field` wrappers you need to wrap your inputs in.
 This allows Formulate to work right out of the box with any design system.
 Formulate also takes a batteries attached approach with respect to form validation, and no configuration is required for setting up when form errors are displayed.